How to manage your email: or, A tiny skill that some people claim doesn't exist

 Step 2.
 Archive (or delete) everything else from the inbox.
 You can always search for anything you need to retrieve.

 Step 3.
 Work from your todo list, not the inbox.
 After steps 1 and 2 the inbox will be totally empty, so this will be easy to do.

 Aaaand that's it.
 Three steps and you have an empty inbox.
 After the first time, you can accomplish steps 1 and 2 once a day - you might do it in the morning, or last thing in the evening - within a few minutes.

-Of course, according most press accounts, this process doesn’t exist, or doesn’t work, or is simply impossible.
-But at Creative Good we have used it for years to run a consulting company, a social network, a conference, write a book (with a second on the way), create a mobile app, and so on.
-Pretty amazing to do this with a method that doesn’t exist!
+Of course, according most press accounts, this process doesn't exist, or doesn't work, or is simply impossible.
+But at Creative Good we have used it for years to run our consulting practice and our Gel conference, write two books (here and here), create a mobile productivity suite, and so on.
+Pretty amazing to do this with a method that doesn't exist!

 I will note that our own todo list, called Good Todo, works in tandem with the method above.
 For everyone awaiting an invite to the latest hot-startup productivity app, while you're waiting, you can sign up for Good Todo for free.
 After you've signed up, you can log in via the iPhone/iPad app or the Android app.
 For Step 1 above, just forward the action-item email to email@example.com and you're done.

 Of course, once the inbox is empty, there's an extra challenge ahead of actually doing the work on the todo list.
 You'll be well prepared.
 When your todos are properly on a todo list - fully exposed and editable, not crammed away in an inbox somewhere - you will be ready to get to work.